Puerto Rico’s Energy Transition

 The Puerto Rico Grid Resilience and Transitions to 100% Renewable Energy Study (PR100) is a 2-year study by the U.S. Department of Energy’s (DOE’s) Grid Deployment Office and six national laboratories to comprehensively analyze stakeholder-driven pathways to Puerto Rico’s clean energy future.
 Launched on February 2, 2022, PR100 entails five activities, with an emphasis on modeling and analyzing scenarios that meet Puerto Rico’s renewable energy targets and achieve short-term recovery goals and long-term energy resilience.

 PR100 is funded primarily through an interagency agreement with the Federal Emergency Management Agency (FEMA), and the study is part of a larger portfolio of support for Puerto Rico energy planning, as articulated in a memorandum of understanding between DOE, the U.S. Department of Homeland Security, the U.S. Department of Housing and Urban Development (HUD), and the Commonwealth of Puerto Rico.
-A final written report and web-based visuals will be published in late 2023.
-All publications and public events associated with the study will be available in Spanish and English.

 - Federal Agencies: The project is led by the U.S. Department of Energy’s Grid Deployment Office and funded through an interagency agreement with the Federal Emergency Management Agency.